ruanchaves/hashformers/README.md

 # About

-This package uses Transformer models for hashtag segmentation.
+This package applies Transformer models to hashtag segmentation.

+# Citation